a brief history of fashion designers imagining the clothes of the future | read | i-D

 Blade Runner 2049

 The further you go back, of course, the more lols are stitched into the costumes.
-Remember those Channel 4 daytime movies like Forbidden Planet and Barbarella?
 In the latter's 41st century, ray gun-toting women wear spandex, and po-faced dudes with glistening abs wear tiny gold pants (you can thank French fashion designer Paco Rabanne for that).
 That was the 60s.
-Then the 70s - never to be outdone - gifted us the most eye-popping outfit of the future: the scarlet mankini, as worn by a ponytailed Sean Connery in Zardoz.
+Then the 70s — never to be outdone — gifted us the most eye-popping outfit of the future: the scarlet mankini, as worn by a ponytailed Sean Connery in Zardoz.

 Barbarella